egocentryk/egocentryk/README.md

 My name is Łukasz and I'm javascript engineer building on a daily basis modern web applications using various technology stack, including:

-TypeScript / Next.js / Node.js / NestJS / Angular / ORMs / Docker
+TypeScript / NestJS / Node.js / Next.js / Angular / ORMs / DBs / Docker / AWS

 <!--
 **egocentryk/egocentryk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.